MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 11. In the InPrivate browser, sign into the Azure portal at **`https://portal.azure.com/`** as **aaduser3**.

-    >**Note**: If you run into problems with authenticating by using any of the user accounts, you can sign in to the Azure AD tenant by using your user account to reset their passwords or reconfigure their sign-in options.
+    >**Note**: If you run into problems with authenticating by using any of the user accounts, you can sign in to the Microsoft Entra tenant by using your user account to reset their passwords or reconfigure their sign-in options.

-12. In the Azure portal, navigate to **Azure AD Privileged Identity Management** (In the Search resources, services, and docs text box at the top of the Azure portal page, type Azure AD Privileged Identity Management and press the Enter key).
+12. In the Azure portal, navigate to **Microsoft Entra Privileged Identity Management** (In the Search resources, services, and docs text box at the top of the Azure portal page, type Microsoft Entra Privileged Identity Management and press the Enter key).

 13. On the **Privileged Identity Management \| Quick start** blade, in the **Tasks** section, click **Approve requests**.

-14. On the **Approve requests \| Azure AD roles** blade, in the **Requests for role activations** section, select the checkbox for the entry representing the role activation request to the **Global Reader** role by **aaduser2**.
+14. On the **Approve requests \| Microsoft Entra ID roles** blade, in the **Requests for role activations** section, select the checkbox for the entry representing the role activation request to the **Global Reader** role by **aaduser2**.

 15. Click **Approve**.
 On the **Approve Request** blade, in the **Justification** text box, type a reason for activation, note the start and end times, and then click **Confirm**.